abdcode/dojo_rules/kill_list.md

 * Unformatted code
 * Repeated code blocks
 * Bad variable names
-* how will I be remember so many github commands?
+* programmer grievance: how will I be remember so many github commands?